Download a FREE E-Book with 20 Easy Weeknight Dinners

 This site may contain affiliate links.
 Please read my disclosure policy.

-These Salted Brown Butter Chocolate Chunk Cookies strike the perfect balance of salty and sweet.
-They have crisp edges, a chewy middle and decadent pools of dark chocolate.
+These Salted Brown Butter Chocolate Chunk Cookies are the perfect sweet and salty cookie.
+They are made with a brown butter dough, have crisp edges, a chewy middle and decadent pools of dark chocolate.

 Three quarter view of salted brown butter chocolate chip cookies on a piece of parchment paper